pentandra/lifepreserver/items/static/blog/introducing-research-cases/index.md

   smaller pieces brought together over time.
 These individual pieces need to be published in context with fine-grained attribution for all contributions made.
-Research shared this way would lower the administrative risk for grantors and grantees, and open the door to micro-grants and other alternative funding models, which would enable greater maneuverability to follow the direction that the research leads.
+Research shared this way would lower the administrative risk for granters and grantees, and open the door to micro-grants and other alternative funding models, which would enable greater maneuverability to follow the direction that the research leads.
 * We need to get away from the monoculture of the journal article as the only